bearrundr/elastic-query-studio/doc/work-diary.en.md

 - Optimize module resolution configuration
 - Configure build performance settings

+## Module Resolution Optimization (2025-04-15)

+### Changes Made
+- Added module resolution settings to improve import path handling:
+  - Set `moduleResolution` to "node" for Node.js-style module resolution
+  - Added `baseUrl` as "." to enable absolute imports from project root
+  - Configured `paths` with "@/*" alias pointing to "src/*" for cleaner imports
+  - Specified `typeRoots` to include both npm types and custom type definitions

+### Verification
+- Compilation successful with webpack
+- All tests passing (3 tests)
+- No compatibility issues found with new module resolution settings

+### Current Status
+- Module resolution optimization complete
+- Import paths can now use "@/" alias for src directory
+- Type definitions properly resolved from both npm and custom locations

+### Next Steps
+- Proceed with build performance optimization
+- Review and implement incremental compilation settings
+- Configure source map generation options for debugging

 ## Work Guidelines
 - Document detailed changes for each development phase
 - Record major issues and their solutions